daos-stack/google-cloud-daos/terraform/examples/daos_cluster/README.md

 ### The terraform.tfvars.tco.example file

-The `terraform.tfvars.tco.example` contains variables for a smaller cluster deployment that is more affordable to operate due to fewer instances.
+The `terraform.tfvars.tco.example` contains variables for a cluster deployment with 16 DAOS Clients, 4 DAOS Servers with 16 375GB NVMe SSDs per server.

-This is a good choice if you just want to deploy a DAOS cluster to learn how to use DAOS.

 To use the `terraform.tfvars.tco.example` file run